omnibor/spec/SPEC.md

 Generically, GitBOM persistence can be thought of as having an abstract API:
 ```
-WriteGitBOM(GitBOM id,GitBOM contents) returns error
+WriteGitBOM(GitBOM id,GitBOM contents)
 ReadGitBOM(GitBOM id) returns GitBOM Contents
 ```

+WriteGitBOM should:

-WriteGitBOM should check that GitBOM id matches GitBOM contents and return an error if it does not.
+- Check that GitBOM id matches GitBOM contents and return an error if it does not.
+- Check that the GitBOM Document follows the GitBOM Document format and return an error if it does not.

 #### GitBOM Document persistence by a Build Tool to its local filesystem

 If a build tool persists GitBOM information to its local filesystem, the build tool should write out the GitBOM Document to ```${GITBOM_DIR}/objects/${GitBOMID:0:2}/${GitBOMID:2:}``` where ```${artifact id}``` is the GitBOM id in lowercase hexidecimal.

 ### Build tool persistence of related metadata